Campus Hearing Board FAQ

 FERPA's provisions are not absolute; there are limited exceptions.
 The Higher Education Reauthorization Act of 1998 allows colleges and universities to contact the parents/family of students in disciplinary cases involving drugs and alcohol.
 The University's parental notification policy provides for different types of contact depending on the type of violation.

 You can sign the FERPA release to give your parents/family access to a particular case.
+FERPA waivers without a specific case number indicated will not be accepted.

 The proceedings, the identity of those involved, all files, testimony and findings are private and will generally be disclosed only with your permission.
 However, University officials will be given information on a “need-to-know” basis.

 Yes, the physical file is housed in the Office of Student Rights and Responsibilities as well as your academic file in the Registrar’s Office.
 The disciplinary file will be destroyed no later than seven years from the date of the finding of responsible as mandated by various federal laws, with some exceptions.
+Please see the Student Handbook for additional information.

 Appeals will only considered for: